VNWiki/Hugo-VNWiki/content/linux/bottles-compatibility-list.md

 18. Disable "Allow the window manager to decorate the windows" and "Allow the window manager to control the windows" in "winecfg" ("Legacy Wine Tools > Configuration"), run the game then reenable these options.
 It should avoid showing the GNOME bar while allowing for window manipulation.
 19. Import [this file](/texts/io_r2.reg) through the registry editor once the bottle is created (you might have to change the installation path or rename the directory).
 20. Do not change from windowed to fullscreen mode on the main menu (it will crash the game)
+21. Change in-game fullscreen mode but don't select the "Hardware interpolation" option as it can crash the game after the opening movie

 ## Notes

 1. Movies don't play
-2. Game starts in windowed mode
+2. Game starts in windowed mode and can crash while going into fullscreen mode or switching windows (restarting the game trying again should work)
 3. No sound during opening playback
 4. Use the Windows version of patch with Wine